IMSterling/adversarial/alternativeREADME.md

 ## *About the Repository*
-- The requirements.txt file contains all the modules that are needed for the scripts
+- The requirements.txt file contains a listing of all required packages
-- The script adversarial_attack.py is the adversarial attack generator and must be called with the config.gin file when run
+- The script adversarial_attack.py is the adversarial attack generator
 - The config.gin file contains the options for adversarial_attack.py
 - The data directory contains training data
-- The results directory contains results from past runs and will be populated as adversarial_attack.py is run
+- The results directory contains results from past trainings and will be populated as adversarial_attack.py is run
-- The tf_logs directory is setup for tensorboard logging
+- The tf_logs directory is set up for tensorboard logging
 - The yolov3 directory contains the yolov3 object detector that is attacked.

 ## Adversarial Patch